 The Medical Council of India has launched an online information system (OMS) from the academic year of 2017-18 before the post-graduate medical admissions to spot and remove illegal admissions to medical colleges.
-The MCI had earlier issued a notice on 17th of April to ensure that the parameters set by the council are followed through by the colleges across the country.
+The MCI had earlier issued a notice on 17th April to ensure that the parameters set by the council are followed by the colleges across the country.

-The important details that have to be entered into the OMS include date of admission, course name, total number of seats, the number of recognized seats, NEET score, candidate name, number of permitted seats and so on.
+The important details that have to be entered into the OMS include the date of admission, course name, the total number of seats, the number of recognized seats, NEET score, candidate name, number of permitted seats and so on.

 Until the previous year, certain colleges used to provide admissions through management quota without giving much importance to the merit system.
 Presently, however, the MCI has asked the colleges to adhere to the admission process strictly on the basis of merit in a fair and transparent manner.
-Failure to comply with the new system would result in the removal of the candidate from their respective courses and actions against the institute concerned as per the notice statement
+Failure to comply with the new system would result in the removal of the candidate from their respective courses and actions against the institute concerned as per the notice stated.